 The Scholarship can be renewed for subsequent years, subject to the Scholar meeting the requirements of the Active Citizenship Retention & Discontinuation Document and progressing to the next level of study in their academic programme.

 Scholars will be expected to act as ambassadors for UCC in terms of their participation in active citizenship and in their participation in activities designed to promote the Quercus Programme.

 The act of balancing academic achievement, active citizenship and personal development remains a challenge for talented young people.
 Through the Quercus Talented Students’ Programme, UCC is committed to enhancing their active citizenship achievements, as well as making a positive impact on the future of Irish civic life.

 To apply for a Quercus Scholarship you must:

-- Read the Criteria and Terms of Reference of the Quercus Active Citizenship Scholarship here Active Citizenship Scholarship - Terms of Reference 2021/22
+- Read the Criteria and Terms of Reference of the Quercus Active Citizenship Scholarship here Active Citizenship Terms of Reference & Memorandum of Understanding 2022/23.

 - Complete the Quercus Active Citizenship Scholarship Application Form online using the 'Apply now' option.